Diagnosis

 • Consider taking along a family member or friend.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Your time with the doctor is limited.
-You may feel less rushed if you make a list of questions you want to ask at your appointment.
+Your time with the health professional is limited.
+To make the most of the time, bring a list of questions you have to the appointment.
 Here are some possible questions about autoimmune pancreatitis:

 • Can you explain my test results to me?